Program: B.S., Finance

 4. Insurance Option (15 units)

 (Financial Planning and Insurance option majors may elect to double option in Financial Planning and Insurance provided that the students have at least a 3.0 overall GPA and are able to complete both options within a maximum of 120 units.
-Financial Analysis option majors may not double option in Financial Analysis and Financial Planning or Insurance.)
+Financial Analysis option majors may not double option in Financial Planning or Insurance.)

 Required Courses (12 units)